Cameron Heights Collegiate Institute: Sports and clubs

 The school's teams are known as the Golden Gaels, and Cameron's mascot is Scotty, the Golden Gael.
 The school also has a radio station known as "88.5 Gael FM", and provides radio shows daily for the school (morning, and lunch time).
 The CHCI Debate Team is particularly active, attending Nationals and North Americans four years running.
 The Multicultural Club also puts on a multi-cultural show every year that draws hundreds of spectators from around the KW area.
 The school has won 6 straight WCSSAA track and field championships, 5 consecutive CWOSSA appearances for the senior boys curling team, 5 WCSSAA titles in 6 years for the cross country team, as well as OFSAA gold by badminton and tennis athletes.

 Architecture

 The school was built in 1967.
 At the time, it was the largest secondary school built in Ontario in one phase.
 At the front entrance to the school is a tall three-arch portico constructed out of stainless steel.
 There are two datestones by the entrance, one of which is inscribed "1867" (Canada's year of confederacy).

 Transportation

-The school is located just over one block east along Charles Street from the Kitchener Market ION light rail station.
+The school is located on Charles St. E. in Kitchener, Ontario, one block east of Kitchener Market ION light rail station.
 Local Grand River Transit bus routes that stop nearby are the 2, 3, 6, 7, and 8.